Top 7 Tips to Keep Your Heart Happy

 Regular, moderate physical activity is great for your heart health.
 It’s never too late to start and reap the benefits.
 It’s also important to sit less during your day and break up your sitting time with regular breaks away from the desk.
-Consider walking to work or during your lunch break as walking has a number of benefits.
+Consider stretches or going for a short walk during your lunch break .
 It’s the small steps which will make the big difference.

 - Quit smoking

 No new news here.
-Smoking is bad for you.
-Smoking increases your risk for heart disease.
-Smoking affects the vessels that supply blood to your heart and other parts of your body.
+Smoking increases your risk of heart disease, affecting the vessels that supply blood to your heart and other parts of your body.
 It reduces the amount of oxygen in your blood and damages blood vessel walls and the lining of your arteries.
 If you currently smoke, it’s a great time to stop.
-There are medicines that can help, as well as other “quit smoking” tools such as nicotine gum and patches.
-Ask your doctor to recommend a resource.
-Try to steer clear of second-hand smoke, as well.
+There are a number of “quit smoking” tools such as nicotine gum and patches.
+Try to steer clear of second-hand smoke as well.

 - Manage stress

 If you’re under a lot of stress, you may be more likely to smoke, take little or no exercise and drink more than a moderate amount of alcohol – all of which are linked with heart problems.
 Managing your stress can help reduce your risk of heart attack and stroke.
 Stress is often associated with high blood pressure.
 Chronic stress exposes your body to elevated levels of stress hormones, which also is not healthy.
 Walk away from the computer, the phone, and other distractions.
 Make time to recharge your batteries, to find both energy and calm.
 Try some mindful exercises or meditation.